rust-ml/linfa/algorithms/linfa-tsne/README.md

 ## Examples

 There is an usage example in the `examples/` directory.
-To run, use:
+The example uses a BLAS backend, to run it and use the `intel-mkl` library do:

 ```bash
 $ cargo run --example tsne --features linfa/intel-mkl-system
 ```

 You have to install the `gnuplot` library for plotting.
+Also take a look at the [README](https://github.com/rust-ml/linfa#blaslapack-backend) to see what BLAS/LAPACK backends are possible.

 ## License
 Dual-licensed to be compatible with the Rust project.